mrjgallagher/Teaching-the-general-public-about-financial-trading-algorithms/README.md

 The project also let users create and upload their own algorithms (as a .jar file) to run and compare against those provided by system.

-This Web application was built using the Java Play framework/ PostgresDb and practical use of a few javascript libraries.
+This Web application was built using the Play framework, PostgresDb and practical use of a few javascript libraries.
 Check out the Powerpoint slides for a quick overview !